mcwalrus/exit-manager/README.md

 # Exit Manager

 A Go library that provides **graceful shutdown coordination** for applications, ensuring critical operations complete before process termination.
-You can additionally manage cleanup and ensure process exit.
+You can additionally manage cleanup and ensuring process exit.
+For more information, please see the documentation at: https://pkg.go.dev/github.com/mcwalrus/exit-manager.

 ## Features